×

 Who is starring in Billions Season 7?

-Rather than keep it under wraps, we've already got the biggest surprise return with Damian Lewis as Bobby Axelrod.
-Lewis hasn't appeared on the series since Season 5, so revisiting his character's dynamic against Paul Giamatti's Chuck Rhoades and Corey Stoll's Mike Prince should make for some of Season 7's most noteworthy moments.
+Damian Lewis hasn't appeared on "Billions" since Season 5, so revisiting his character's dynamic against Paul Giamatti's Chuck Rhoades and Corey Stoll's Mike Prince should make for some of Season 7's most noteworthy moments.
 Besides, it's arguable that despite Axelrod being the series' first main antagonist, many fans still thought the character contained an undeniable suaveness to him.
 And that type of fan fondness kind of surprised Lewis.
 The actor told The New York Times, "When I'm walking down the street in New York, it's: 'Axe, you the man!'
 He's a really despicable human being, but no one seems to care."

-"Billions" might end with Season 7, but instead of getting completely locked away in a vault, the series is exploding into a bonafide franchise.
-The show is slated to get a whopping four spin-offs instead of one, which tells us that Showtime and Paramount+ see a bright future in investing further with the hit series.
+"Billions" might end with Season 7, but the series is poised to explode into a bonafide franchise.
+Rather than one offshoot, the show is slated to get a whopping four spinoffs, which tells us that Showtime and Paramount+ see a bright future in investing further with the hit series.
 "Billions" co-creators Brian Koppelman and David Levien certainly think the storyline well is very deep for the reported "Billions" universe.
 The creative duo told The Hollywood Reporter in a joint statement, "We remain fascinated by people whose ambition is boundless and who think the laws of civilization and nature don't apply to them."

-With "Billions" Season 7 scheduled to premiere sometime this year, there's still time to catch up on previous seasons.
+With "Billions" Season 7 scheduled to premiere in August 2023, there remains the opportunity to catch up on previous seasons.
 Each episode is roughly an hour long, and with six seasons, that will consume a lot of time.
 The series has also got a few ways to try it out before deeply diving into binge territory.
 If you'd like to test the waters with one episode, the best method is through the Roku Channel App, which has the first episode of the entire series up for free.
 Anything after that will require signing up and paying for a subscription.
 Showtime and Paramount+ have the whole series available.
 However, both services require subscribing, although Showtime offers a seven-day free trial.

 If you'd like to only try "Billions" by the season, then the best method would be through Amazon Prime.
 Not only do they also have the first episode of the series available for free, but each season currently costs $29.99.
 And with an Amazon Prime subscription, the first four seasons are already free to watch.
 Otherwise, there's the option of purchasing single episodes, which are listed at $2.99 each.
 You can also buy episodes through Google Play, Apple TV, and Vudu for $1.99 each.